shadirvan-dev/file-crud-api/README.md

 - Clone the Repository
 - Install Dependencies : `npm install`
-- Rename the `.env.example` to `.env` . populate with the required values
+- Rename the `.env.example` to `.env` . populate with the required values.
+- Install and Run Mysql Database with credentials in `.env` file
 - Start Server : `npm run start:dev`
 - Import the postman collection to postman app.
 - Test Each endpoint with necessary header or body.